 All prerequisites must be completed with a grade of C or higher, unless otherwise noted below, and be within allowable time limit.

-- MATH-138, 4 credits with a grade of B or higher
+- MATH-138, Statistics, 4 credits with a grade of B or higher

 Prerequisites taken at other institutions must officially be on file and evaluated by the application deadline.
 See the Transfer Credit tab.